vas1sts/Bitcoin-Price-Tracker/README.md

 4. To get the current Bitcoin price, follow these steps:

-   - Select your desired currency (EUR or USD) from the dropdown and it will automaticly get the curren price.
+   - Select your desired currency (EUR or USD) from the dropdown.
-   - Click the "Fetch Price" button if you want to update it manually.
+   - Click the "Fetch Price" button.

 5. To change the currency and refresh the data: